g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 <br>

-<big>Daily time cost: Net negative? </big>
+<big>Daily time cost: Net time saving? </big><br>

-You'll take 10 seconds adding new sites to your NoScript list.
-But the Pi-hole speeds up your internet by ~10%.
+You'll take a minute a day adding new sites to your NoScript list.
+And Captchas pop up more often without cookies.
+But the Pi-hole speeds up your internet by ~10% by not loading ads.
 And once you get the KeePass keyboard shortcuts in your muscle memory it is faster than typing.
 So net gain.
 <br><br>

 ---